 How do you know him/her?

-Like I said, he was my tutor.
-He used to teach History to 500+ students in our school, and everybody seemed to love his way of teaching.
+- He was my tutor and used to teach History to 500+ students in our school.
+Everybody seemed to love his way of teaching.

-History failed to garner my attention till the time Mr. Kashyap introduced me to the subject in a completely astonishing way, and I started to like the subject and wanted to know more about it.
+- History failed to garner my attention till the time Mr Kashyap introduced me to the subject in a completely astonishing way.

 Why he/she impressed you the most?

-I was actually impressed by his ideology and pedagogical skills.
-Mr. Kashyap used to believe that only knowledge confined by the syllabus was not enough, he used to discuss about topics beyond the program and encouraged us to be updated with things happening around us in our daily lives.
+- Mr Kashyap used to believe that only knowledge confined by the syllabus was not enough, he used to discuss topics beyond the program and encouraged us to be updated with things happening around us in our daily lives.